oddbird/oddleventy/content/work/timedesigner.md

 {{ embed.figure(
   data=[{
     img: 'work/timedesigner/undo-redo.jpg',
-    alt: '@@@'
+    alt: 'A scenario with "redo" button highlighted.'
   }],
-  caption='Each action taken on the site is added to a stack, storing both “forward” and “backward” effects.'
+  caption='Each action taken on the site is added to a stack,
+    storing both "forward" and "backward" effects.'
 ) }}

 ## On-Going Development